 Our highly-skilled and experienced Cardiac Cath Lab team includes many of Palm Beach County's leading interventional cardiologists, as well as registered nurses and technologists with advanced cardiac training and knowledge.
 We provide highly-personalized care in a safe, state-of-the-art facility with the latest Cardiac Cath technology available.

-Jupiter Medical Center’s Cardiology Services offers patients diagnostic testing in a hospital setting with private testing rooms.
+The center's Cardiology Services offers patients diagnostic testing in a hospital setting with private testing rooms.
 A cardiologist is in attendance for all tests as well as board certified registered nurses.
 There are many different types of stress tests, including Regular Stress Echo, Dobutamine Stress Echo, Cardiolite Stress and Adenosine Stress.
+To learn more about stress tests, click here.

 The Tilt Table Test is designed to determine if the cause of fainting or near-fainting spells is due to Neurocardiogenic Syncope.
 The test involves lying quietly on a tilt table and then being tilted upright 80 degrees.
 Your blood pressure and pulse (EKG strips) will be monitored frequently before, during and after the test.
 The test is an attempt to reproduce the symptoms you develop prior to fainting.
 It is important to tell your doctor or nurse any symptoms that you note.